feiryrej/bank-account/README.md

         <td><img src="https://avatars.githubusercontent.com/u/116869096?s=400&u=43146b191775802d9ab2f0f721b452ffc52c9efa&v=4" alt="" style="border-radius: 50%; width: 50px;"></td>
         <td><a href="https://github.com/feiryrej">feiryrej</a></td>
         <td>
-           I created this during my first year with the help of my girlfriend.
+           I created this during my first year with the help of my girlfriend <a href="https://github.com/krislette">krislette</a>.
 At that time, I was new to file handling and even functions in C. Working on this project opened a new window for me, it helped me grasp these concepts and fueled my passion for developing the systems I create today.
         </td>
       </tr>
       </tbody>